 Certain Rollovers From 529 Plans to ABLE Programs Not Subject to Federal Income Tax.
 Effective for periods after December 22, 2017 and prior to January 1, 2026, rollovers from a 529 plan account to an ABLE account for the same beneficiary or to another beneficiary who is a Member of the Family will be free of federal income tax, subject to the annual contribution limits for ABLE accounts.
-Amounts withdrawn from a 529 plan account may be treated as a rollover to an ABLE account for federal tax purposes if the amount withdrawn is re-deposited within 60 days into an ABLE account, subject to the limitations in the immediately preceding sentence.
+Amounts withdrawn from a 529 plan account withdrawn is re-deposited within 60 days into an ABLE account, subject to the limitations in the immediately preceding sentence.
 An Account Owner should consult his/her tax advisor regarding his/her individual situation, including whether to rollover to an ABLE account.